Ch3did/install/README.md

 ## Description

-Shell scritp to install tools/configurations for new machine's.
+Shell scritp to install tools/configurations for new ubuntu's machine.

 ## Usage